spalen0/bad-debt-alert/README.md

 # Bad Debt Alert

 Alerting Telegram bot for bad debt data from Risk DAO.
+It's a simple Python script that is triggered by GitHub actions every hour.
+It checks bad debt data for a given protocol and if the value is above a given threshold it will send Telegram message to a defined chat.

 ## Add new alert